porcelain crabs text index | photo index

 Family Porcellanidae

-Features: Body width less than 1cm.
+Features: Body width 1cm or less.
 Body oval and smooth, with pink dots circled in black or blue, especially on the pincers and upper body.
 The pincers are not much bigger and may be smaller than the body.

 Status and threats: This porcelain crab is listed as 'Vulnerable' on the Red List of threatened animals of Singapore.